White Cat Project

 White Cat Project (白猫プロジェクト, Shironeko Purojekuto) is a free-to-play action role-playing game developed and published by Colopl for Android and iOS.
 It was initially released in Japan on July 14, 2014.
 An English version was released internationally under the title Colopl Rune Story and operated from July 23, 2015, to October 7, 2016.
-A spinoff title, White Cat Tennis (白猫テニス, Shironeko Tenisu) was released on both iOS and Android on July 31, 2016, while the upcoming sequel Shironeko New Project will be released on the Nintendo Switch at a later date.
+A spinoff title, White Cat Tennis (白猫テニス, Shironeko Tenisu) was released on both iOS and Android on July 31, 2016, while the upcoming action spinoff Shironeko Project Infinity will be released on the Nintendo Switch and Nintendo Switch 2 in 2027.

 An anime adaptation of the game's third anniversary event produced by Project No.9 aired from April 6 to June 22, 2020.

 Plot

 A long time ago, there is an ancient legend revolving around two figures, the White Maiden of the Sky; represented by the White Cat, and the Black Prince of Darkness; represented by the Black Cat.
 At the same time, a war between the demons and the guardians of light took place, with the demons led by the Black King of Darkness attacking the lands in the sky.
 The Black Prince however, despite the wishes of the Black King, defied his orders and falls in love with the White Maiden, in hopes that their union would end the war.
 Both were not meant to meet and love each other as the war ravaged the world around the land and the skies.

 Several millennia after the war, in a world consisting of numerous isles, a young hero from the Astora Isle encounters the adventurer Kyle and follows him on an expedition on the isle.
 They meet a mysterious girl named Iris and a talking white cat named Catra, and together they make their way to the isle's ruins, where they find a flying island.
 Kyle becomes consumed by darkness there, and the party resolves to travel to the ends of the world on the flying island in order to find the seven "Great Runes", following Kyle's words before he disappeared.
 Upon their adventures towards finding the Runes, both the hero and Iris start to fill the pieces, meeting friends and enemies and discovering their true identities.